-The National Park Service (NPS) is closely monitoring and responding to the COVID-19 pandemic.
-Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local officials, we continue to adapt to changing conditions while maintaining public access at a majority of NPS sites.
+The National Park Service continues to closely monitor and respond to the COVID-19 pandemic.
+Following guidance from the Centers for Disease Control and Prevention (CDC) and state and local officials, park operations continue to adapt to changing conditions while maintaining public access, particularly outdoor spaces.

-Most of the 421 units of the National Park System are available to visitors.
-However, some facilities and services may be limited.
-As operations are changing on a park-by-park basis, we recommend visitors check with individual parks for specific details about their operations, including campgrounds.
+Most of the 422 units of the National Park System are available to visitors, however some facilities and services may be limited.
+As operations are changing on a park-by-park basis visitors should check with individual parks for specific details about their operations.

 Staying Safe in Parks and Recreating Responsibly